-Get hands-on with medical history at the annual Half-term creative workshop led by Handmade Apothecary
+Get hands-on with medical history and Handmade Apothecary at the annual half-term 'Plague and potions' creative workshop

 Handmade Apothecary run by Kim Walker and Vicky Chown, are both passionate about sharing the lost, traditional knowledge of herbs with others and the community through running workshops, walks and talks on herbal remedy making, natural beauty and botany.
 Their aim is to help others to re-establish a bond with nature and use plants and natural ingredients for health, home and self-care.